A couple of low-importance questions from me.

 |Kutools for Excel, with more than 300 handy functions, makes your jobs more easier.|

 After free installing Kutools for Excel, please do as below:

-1. Select the cells you want to encrypt, and click Enterprise > Encrypt Cells.
+1. Select the cells you want to encrypt, and click Kutools Plus > Encrypt Cells.
 See screenshot:

-2. Then enter and confirm the password in the Encrypt Cells dialog.
+2. Then enter and confirm the password in the Encrypt Cells dialog, and choose one encrypting type in the Mask section.
 See screenshot:

 3. Click Ok or Apply, and now the selected cells are encrypted.

-If you need to decrypt the cells, select them and click Enterprise > Decrypt, and enter the password to decrypt them.
+If you need to decrypt the cells, select them and click Kutools Plus > Decrypt, and enter the password to decrypt them.
 See screenshot: